Skip to Content

 If given the ideal living conditions, moon valley pilea can grow to double its size in very little time.

-To make sure your plant is getting the nutrients it needs and is growing into its best self, keep giving it fertilizers regularly during the blooming season.
+To ensure your plant is getting the nutrients it needs and growing into its best self, keep giving it fertilizers regularly during the blooming season.

 Potting

 Pots with good drainage systems are the best containers to place your moon valley pilea in.
-If the roots get stuck in too much water, it might start to die.
+If the roots get stuck in too much water, they might start to die.

-Ensure the pot features open drainage holes that help to get rid of excess water once the soil is moist.
+Ensure the pot features open drainage holes that help remove excess water once the soil is moist.

-Once your plant has grown bigger than its original size, make sure to repot it into a bigger pot that would have more space for the plant and its roots.
+Once your plant has grown bigger than its original size, repot it into a bigger pot that would have more space for the plant and its roots.

 Keeping the plant in a smaller pot will cause the roots to get tangled and not get equal amounts of nutrients from the water and soil.

-• Place the newly potted moon valley pilea in a plastic bag to make sure to keep the moisture and humidity inside the plant and the soil.
+5. Place the newly potted moon valley pilea in a plastic bag to keep the moisture and humidity inside the plant and the soil.

-• Remember to regularly water the plant and keep rotating it a little to make sure all sides are getting an equal amount of sunlight.
+7. Remember to regularly water the plant and keep rotating it a little to ensure all sides get equal amounts of sunlight.

 Common Problems with Moon Valley Pilea Care